Arct1c/Barbershop/Readme.txt

-Project of the barbershop website.
+Adaptive version of the barbershop website.